HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_export_war_install_portlet.md

 # Exporting and installing the personalized portlet

-In this topic, you will learn how to export the personalized JSR 268-based JSP portlet and install the portlet in HCL Portal.
+In this topic, you will learn how to export the personalized JSR 268-based JSP portlet and install the portlet in HCL Digital Experience (DX).
 Before you begin, ensure that you have properly followed the steps in [Coding the portlet JSP](pzn_demo_finish_coding_portlet_jsp.md).

 ## Export the WAR file and install the portlet